BayatGames/conventions/docs/glossary.md

 **Query**: A request for data or information from a database.

 ## R

+**RAII (Resource Acquisition Is Initialization)**: A C++ programming technique where resource use is tied to object lifetime through constructors and destructors.

 **Race Condition**: A behavior that occurs when two or more threads can access shared data and try to change it at the same time.